wetryingtodorock/getblock-docs/en/rpc-service/cro/json-rpc/cro_eth_getTransactionReceipt.md

 ---
-title: cro:eth_getTransactionReceipt \[POST\]
+title: cro:eth_getTransactionReceipt - Cronos
-description: Returns the receipt of a transaction by transaction hash.
-Receipts forpending transactions are not available.If you enabled revert reason, the receipt includes available revertreasons in the response.
+description: Example code for the cro:eth_getTransactionReceipt json-rpc method. Сomplete guide on how to use cro:eth_getTransactionReceipt json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters